distribution/distribution/doc/spec/namespace.md

 the registry would not be used.

 Target files contain a content address, content-type, and size.
-There will be target files for individual tags as well as file for all tags which point at a tag list.
-The content-address will point at a tag (or tag list) type in the registry.
+There will be target files for individual tags.
+The content-address will point at a manifest type in the registry.

-### GPG
-When the GPG trust model is used, the first element fetched from a registry should have a signature by a key specified in the trust model metadata.
-This should be used to fetch and verify additional content, relying on the signature trust from the first element.
-Would require additional signature for time stamping builds.

-### SSL
-When verifying signed content, verify against a CA chain.
-The first element fetched from a registry should be signed to verify further actions.
-Would require additional signature for time stamping builds.